by Tom Konrad Ph.D., CFA

 Of the developers listed above, the only one I was able to talk to in depth was New York State Solar Farm (NYSSF) a solar installer that has been planning a community solar farm in Gardiner, NY for years.
 Their farm is being financed by SunPower (SPWR) and use SunPower panels, but due to a moratorium on large scale solar in the Town of Gardiner, it will be unlikely to start producing power until the second half of 2018.
 When they do start selling subscriptions, they will require a credit check and a minimum FICO score of 650.
 When NYSSF finally gets its farm built, I expect that its fixed price subscriptions that start 10% below the utility rate will be the most attractive available in Central Hudson territory.

 Clean Energy Collective (CEC) will soon be offering only slightly less attractive contracts in Central Hudson, Con Ed, and Orange & Rockland territories.
 These start at 10% below the utility rate, and have a modest 0.9% price escalator.
+Price escalation is capped to guarantee minimum savings of 1 cent per kWh.

-In contrast NRG Community Solar (NRG) has been much more active, and has even been sending people door to door in some towns in their coverage area.
+In contrast Clearway Community Solar (NRG) has been much more active, and has even been sending people door to door in some towns in their coverage area.
 The company did not initially respond to my press inquiry, so I called their sales hotline to ask some questions as a potential customers.
 After answering some of my questions, I was referred to the company’s Senior Director of External Communications.
 Although he agreed to consider my questions by email, he did not get back to me with answers after a full week.
 I consider NRG’s use of door-to-door salesmen as well as the company’s lack of responsiveness to press inquiries to be red flags, so I would caution subscribers against signing up for NRG’s community solar offering without carefully reading the contract and making sure that they understand the details of what they are signing up for.

 Delaware River Solar did not respond to my interview request, but their website suggests that they offer subscriptions with an “approximately 10%” discount to utility rates for subscribers in NYSEG and RGE territories.
 While these might actually be discount type subscriptions (as opposed to set price), the “approximately” leads me to believe that it’s likely a discount type subscription starting at 10% below the utility rate, most likely with an escalator.